 Settling in for the long haul.

-I had to snap a picture of the empty prosecco bottle—neatly placed by the garbage can for recycling as Finns are incredibly environmentally conscious and have an elaborate garbage system—by one of the picnicking groups (who did indeed bring glasses for said prosecco).
+I had to snap a picture of the empty prosecco bottle—neatly placed by the garbage can for recycling as Finns are incredibly environmentally conscious and have an elaborate garbage system—brought by one of the picnicking groups.

 There’s nothing pretentious about it, people just really love to enjoy life.
 Suzanne asked yesterday what’s behind Finland’s consistent ranking as the happiest country on earth.
 There are a lot of factors, of course, but I’d say their approach to picnics is representative of how they aspire to lead their lives.
 They prioritize time spent appreciating good food and good company in natural settings.

-Belle admired the water fountain while Indy was falling in love with the resident carp population.
+Belle admired the water fountain while Indy was falling in love with the resident koi population.

 The Palm Room was my favourite space and where the older ladies were having that delightful picnic/gab-fest, complete with bubbles.